LibbyRiley/Front-end-Developer-Interview-Questions/README.md

 #### CSS Questions:

 * What is the difference between classes and ID's in CSS?
-* What's the difference between "resetting" and "normalizing" CSS?
-Which would you choose, and why?
+* <a href="http://stackoverflow.com/questions/6887336/what-is-the-difference-between-normalize-css-and-reset-css">What's the difference between "resetting" and "normalizing" CSS?
+Which would you choose, and why?</a>
-* Describe Floats and how they work.
+* <a href="http://www.smashingmagazine.com/2009/10/19/the-mystery-of-css-float-property/">Describe Floats and how they work.</a>
 * Describe z-index and how stacking context is formed.
 * Describe BFC(Block Formatting Context) and how it works.
 * What are the various clearing techniques and which is appropriate for what context?